Germanic Languages and Literatures

 Teaching Experience — Students are required to acquire experience teaching the German language or, in keeping with the student's program of study, another Germanic or Nordic language.
 The expectation is that the student will teach, at the very least, one full year of Beginning German.

 Inquiries about admission and financial aid should be addressed to the Admissions Office, Harvard Graduate School of Arts and Sciences, Holyoke Center 350, 1350 Massachusetts Avenue, Cambridge, MA 02138-6531.
 Applications are submitted online; if necessary, arrangements can be made for an alternative form of submitting recommendations.
-See www.gsas.harvard.edu.
+See the GSAS Admissions site.

-Applicants wishing information regarding courses and programs not included in the materials accompanying application forms may write to the Director of Graduate Studies, Department of Germanic Languages and Literatures, Barker Center 365, 12 Quincy Street, Cambridge, MA 02138-3879; or visit www.fas.harvard.edu/~german/.
+Applicants wishing information regarding courses and programs not included in the materials accompanying application forms may write to the Director of Graduate Studies, Department of Germanic Languages and Literatures, Barker Center 365, 12 Quincy Street, Cambridge, MA 02138-3879; or visit our web page.